-This year the Hart House Chess Club is hosting a series of workshops for members who want to learn the rudiments of chess or wish to develop their strategic and tactical skills.
-Students are divided into two classes:
+For a second consecutive year the Hart House Chess Club is hosting a series of workshops for members who want to learn the rudiments of chess or wish to develop their strategic and tactical skills.

-Weekly chess instruction will take place at the Hart House Reading Room and it is open to all club members regardless of experience.
+Weekly chess instruction takes place at the Hart House Reading Room and it is open to all club members regardless of experience.
 Activities include practice games, problem solving tactics, endgame and middlegame study, and master game analysis.

-The classes are run by our experienced instructor, Panayoti Tsialas (Fide Rating: 2060), and students are assigned into small groups.
-The atmosphere is very friendly and the participants are not asked to make any commitments.
+The classes are run by our experienced coaches, and students are assigned into small groups.
+The atmosphere is very friendly and the participants are not asked to make serious time commitments.
 Each time we will be examining an independent chess theme.
-As a result, missing a few sessions due to midterms or other school-related commitments should not have an adverse affect on the student’s ability to follow the next sessions.
+As a result, skipping one or a few sessions due to midterms or other school-related commitments should not have an adverse affect on the student’s ability to follow the next sessions.

 Schedule for the Winter Semester (2019-20)

 We invite new and returning members to improve their game with our talented coaches in a number of exciting workshops:

 Every Friday, 5-6 pm from January 24th to March 13th, Sahan Karunaratne, who was the External Events Coordinator in 2018-2019, will be hosting a 8-lesson workshop to introduce beginners totally new to the game or with very little training to the wonderful world of chess!
 Join Sahan and your fellow chess club members on Friday evenings, 5-6 pm in the Reading Room (please see click on the link for details and a tentative syllabus) as you explore the rules, chess notation, game analysis, strategy and tactics!